GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/S1E3-Theoretical Priciples and Resources.md

 - Carefully read the strategies as a group.
 - Pick one principle that is not clear to you.
 - Ask one question.

+## Challenge: Teaching or training?
+(3 min + 3 min)

+- Based on your experience, what are in your opinion the differences between teaching and training?
+- Identify two main differences
+- Discuss them with your partner
+- Write them in the Gdoc (share them with us)